rehg-lab/website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Georgia Institute of Technology
+- name: University of Illinois Urbana-Champaign
   url: ""

 # Short bio (displayed in user profile at end of posts)